 Capturing Ecology Judges

-We are proud to boast five highly respected Wildlife Photographers on our Photographic Competition judging panel
+We are proud to boast a selection of highly respected wildlife photographers and ecologists on the Capturing Ecology photography competition judging panel

 Matt is an underwater photographer and marine biologist.
 Most of his work is based in the UK with a focus on conservation, often offering new perspectives on both familiar and forgotten species.
 Matt’s images and film have been published online, in international books, newspapers and magazines and have featured on television.
 Matt’s photography has won several major competitions including the British Wildlife Photography Awards in 2012 and the British Underwater Photography Award in 2015.

 Rathika is passionate about birds and a specialist in bird photography.
 She documents birds and animals through her photographs using a blend of technical excellence and a captivating story.
 Her work has been appreciated and featured in several national and international publications as well as exhibitions, and she regularly conducts wildlife photography master classes in the field in order to cultivate new talent.

 Richard is an ecologist and past President of the British Ecological Society, whose work takes him to many parts of the world.
 He rarely travels without his camera, which he uses to document his work, but also to capture the wonder of the places he visits and the challenges they face.
 Richard’s photographs have featured on covers of scientific journals and in his books, and he uses them in talks to communicate what he sees on his travels.